 - Be Prepared.
 Ensure your boat has all the required safety gear and sufficient fuel.
 Check the weather and tides for your cruising area.
 Ensure the conditions don't exceed your experience level or vessel's capabilities.
 Share your trip plan with someone before departure.

 - Beware of Cold Water Risks.
-Cold water is a significant risk.
 Learn how to protect yourself.

 MINIMUM BOAT SAFETY EQUIPMENT REQUIRED